AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 Controls:
 - WASD / Arrow keys: Left and Right rotate you like a tank.
 Up and Down move you forwards or backward.
 - Press P or TAB to see inventory and options menu.
 - Hold right mouse click or F to close eyes.
-Helpful to identify the name of the rooms and for some puzzles.
+Helpful to identify the name of the rooms and for one puzzle.
 - Press left mouse click or E to use/talk.
 - Use mouse or number keys 1 and 2 to select choices in dialogue.